suffolklibraries/lgc/content/collections/events/cinema-club-15-02.md

   [01473 296666](tel:01473296666)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1730388403
+updated_at: 1738166091
 duplicated_from: 85e3396b-6447-4257-a3cb-4d0edc7172e0
-published: false
 ---
-Join in the festive fun at Suffolk Archives!
+Join us to watch An American Tail at our Cinema Club